 The CSU Mountain Campus is located in a high valley of the Rocky Mountains (9,000 feet above sea level), approximately 2 hours drive west of the city of Fort Collins.
 It is surrounded by two National Forests and Rocky Mountain National Park.

 Many undergraduate majors (e.g., forest and rangeland stewardship major concentrations, natural resource management, fish, wildlife, and conservation biology) are required to attend a four-week summer session (NR220) at the Mountain Campus, typically in the summer between their sophomore and junior years.

 In addition, students with forest concentrations are required to attend an additional two week session (F230) at the CSU Mountain Campus that covers material specific to forestry.

-Please see below for more information about course offerings at the Mountain Campus.
+Please see these pages for more information about course offerings at the Mountain Campus.

 Four NR 220 sessions will be offered during the summer of 2019: